Withdrawing From RRSP and TFSA For Retired Canadians in 2023

 When it comes to living off your portfolio, the income will come from dividends, interest, and from selling off some of your investments (capital gains).

 In our taxable accounts, the ETFs that we hold pay dividends.
 These arrive automatically and are deposited into our Questrade Account as cash.
+[See our Questrade vs Qtrade article for more on our favourite broker platforms.]
 These can then be withdrawn easily and spent.

 At the end of the year, Questrade will send you tax documents that indicate how much you received, and you have to include that when doing your taxes.